Complete Guide

 Interest Rate

-Small variations add up over extended periods of time; they can be fixed or floating.
+Small fluctuations accumulate during long durations of time; they may be fixed or floating.

 Loan Tenure